Sunny with a High Near 88

 Today

 Sunny, with a high near 88.
-Light south wind becoming west southwest 8 to 13 mph in the afternoon.
+South southwest wind 5 to 8 mph.

 Tonight

-Mostly clear, with a low around 52.
-Southwest wind 5 to 7 mph becoming northeast after midnight.
+Mostly clear, with a low around 53.
+West southwest wind around 7 mph becoming southeast after midnight.

 Wednesday

 Sunny, with a high near 87.
-North northeast wind 5 to 9 mph becoming south southwest in the afternoon.
+Light and variable wind becoming west 5 to 9 mph in the morning.

 Wednesday Night

 Mostly clear, with a low around 52.
-West wind 6 to 9 mph becoming east in the evening.
+West wind 5 to 10 mph becoming light and variable.

 Thursday